Python-Markdown/markdown/docs/contributing.md

-Before being accepted, each pull request must include the applicable code, new tests of all new features, updated tests for any changed features, documentation updates, and an appropriate update to the release notes.
+Before being accepted, each pull request must include the applicable code, new tests of all new features, updated tests for any changed features, documentation updates, and an appropriate update to the changelog.
 All changes must follow the applicable style guides.
 Failure to meet any one of the requirements is likely to delay any serious consideration of your pull request and may even cause it to be closed.
 Of course, if you are in the early stages of development,